Pug: Breed history, common health issues, and nutritional needs

 Why is it important to feed 100% natural, zero-preservative food to your Pug?

 Generally speaking, 100% natural, zero-preservative food is the best kind of food for all dogs.
 This is because such food has no fillers, chemicals, or preservatives, and that really helps a dog’s system.
-For pugs, it is even more important to feed 100% natural, zero-preservative food because it helps in keeping their weight in check while providing essential nutrients to manage other common health issues, such as poor vision, weak bones and joints, etc.
+For pugs, it is even more important to feed 100% natural, zero-preservative food because it helps in keeping their weight in check while providing essential nutrients to manage other common health issues, such as poor vision, weak bones and joints, etc. This is the exact standard BLEP maintains: real, human-grade ingredients with nothing artificial added.

 Resources: